Crash Reporting for React applications with Raygun is available using the Raygun4JS provider.

 import rg4js from 'raygun4js'; rg4js('apiKey', 'paste_your_api_key_here'); rg4js('enableCrashReporting', true);

-Deploy Raygun into your production environment for best results, or raise a test exception.
-Once we detect your first error event, the Raygun app will automatically update.
+Raygun should now be setup!
+Send a test exception using the snippet below to test your installation.
+Once we detect your first error event, your Raygun app will automatically update.

 For advanced setup instructions please refer to the Advanced Features documentation page.